 The Ultimate Opal Hack: Celebrating the end of a bargain-hunting dream

-Before all the free trips end, I'm going to stage an insane week of maximum public transport value.
+Before all the free trips end, I'm going to stage a wild week of maximum public transport value.

 Though no-one likes to admit to this now, the "Weekly Travel Reward" was largely designed to encourage people to sign up and use the Opal Card.
-Typically, most public transport users make 10 trips a week (the daily commute Monday-Friday).
+Typically, most public transport users make ten trips a week (the daily commute Monday-Friday).
 Offering free travel after eight trips meant that a large number of people could potentially benefit.
-But it also meant that if you were so minded, you could take eight trips that were a lot less expensive.
+However, it also meant that you could take eight trips that were a lot less expensive.

 The same principle applies on trains, though the minimum fare is $2.36, you have to dodge peak and off-peak periods and you need to space the trips out by at least an hour to avoid it being counted as a "transfer".
 One particularly sneaky version involved walking between two nearby tram stops, but that loophole was closed earlier this year.

 All that will end come September.
-According to our handy calculator, I'll be paying $36.86 just for my regular commute, up nearly $14 from before.
+According to our calculations, I'll be paying $36.86 just for my regular commute, up nearly $14 from before.
 Them's the breaks I guess.
 But before that happens, I'm determined to squeeze as much as I can from the current system.